ralphite/myai/README.md

-# myai
+# reprod

-ai algorithms impl for learning
+Reproduce important work in machine learning for fun and learning.